piotrmurach/tty-spinner/README.md

 spinner_2.auto_spin
 ```

-Finnally, you need to stop each spinner manually, in our case we mark the second spinner as failure which in turn will stop the top level multi spinner automatically and mark it as failure:
+Finally, you need to stop each spinner manually, in our case we mark the second spinner as failure which in turn will stop the top level multi spinner automatically and mark it as failure:

 ```ruby
 spinner_1.success